ststoryweaver/NAIWeaver/README.md

 Apply the aesthetic "vibe" of reference images to generations.
 Each vibe has independent strength and information extraction controls, allowing fine-tuned style influence without precise character matching.

 ### Cascade System
-Multi-beat sequential scene generation.
-Define characters, environment tags, and styles across a sequence of beats.
-A stitching service assembles final prompts from character appearances, environment, and global styles, then generates each beat in order.
+WIP sequential scene generation.
+Define setting, placement, actions, emotion, and state for each scene.
+Once your story is made, head back to the main editor, add your characters, and watch them play out the scenes.

 ### Gallery
 - Favorites, search, multi-select with drag-to-select